AlfredCht/4thyearML/README.md

 ## Machine learning project :

 4th Year of engineer school project, the goal of the project is to make a predictive analysis to prevent the resignation of employees using python and Machine Learning Algortithm
+You can find the report of the project (in french) in the repository

 ## Prerequisites :